 As a qualified town planner, he provides expert advice on planning permission, policy appraisals and preparing planning applications.

-During his spare hours, Peter manages our Bristol office allotments, so don’t be shocked to see him pushing a wheelbarrow around when you visit.
+During his spare hours, Pete manages our Bristol office allotments, so don’t be shocked to see him pushing a wheelbarrow around when you visit.

 Health and wellbeing.
 A lot of companies are looking for ways to reduce their staff turnover by boosting productivity in the workplace.